sisoe24/ProfileInspector/README.md

 **Remember**: If you use a custom plugin path, add the path in your init.py: `nuke.pluginAddPath('custom/path')`.
 > N.B. if your downloaded  zip folder has a different name (_ProfileInspector-master, ProfileInspector-0.0.2 etc._), then you **need to rename it to just ProfileInspector**.

+Once done it can be found inside a panel -> Windows -> Custom -> ProfileInspector.

 ## 1.3.
 Usage

 The plugin does not introduce new workflows in terms of how to use the Nuke profiling options, but to summarize: